 In negotiation, the party who makes the first offer often gets the lion’s share of the value.
-That can be due to the anchoring effect, or the tendency for the first offer to “anchor” the bargaining that follows in its direction, even if the offer recipient thinks the offer is out of line.
+That can be due to the anchoring effect, or the tendency for first offers to “anchor” the bargaining that follows in its direction, even if the offer recipient thinks the offer is out of line.

 Yet plenty of times, the person making the first offer fails to capture most of the value in a negotiation.
 Why might that be the case?

-In a new study published in the Negotiation Journal, Najung Kim (Kookmin University, Seoul) and Hun-Joon Park (Yonsei University, Seoul) analyzed transcripts of 22 negotiation simulations to identify communication missteps during the early minutes of a conversation.
+In a study published in the Negotiation Journal, Najung Kim (Kookmin University, Seoul) and Hun-Joon Park (Yonsei University, Seoul) analyzed transcripts of 22 negotiation simulations to identify communication missteps during the early minutes of a conversation.
 The participants were South Korean students playing the roles of buyer and seller in a multi-issue negotiation involving the sale of a syndicated TV show.
-In 12 of the simulations, the negotiator who made the first offer got a better deal than his or her counterpart; in 10 of the simulations, the first offeror got a worse deal.
+In 12 of the simulations, the negotiator who made the first offers got a better deal than his or her counterpart; in 10 of the simulations, the first offeror got a worse deal.

 In particular, the researchers found that seeking and sharing pivotal information, such as one’s target price, affects the relative success of first offers.
 For example, imagine that Party A asks her counterpart, Party B, “How much are you thinking?”
 When Party B responds with a figure, that figure serves as the de facto first offer in the negotiation, the bargaining continues from there, and Party B receives a worse deal than Party A across issues.